 Android - Chromecast

-Because Android was developed by Google, these TVs have a built-in Chromecast.
+Because Android was developed by Google, these TVs have an integrated Chromecast.
 This allows you to easily stream content from your smartphone to the TV.
-The advantage of casting is that the images immediately adjust to the size of your TV.
-You can also easily do something else on your smartphone during casting.
+The advantage of casting is that the images adjust to the size of your TV right away.
+You can also easily do something else on your smartphone while you're casting.
 There is hardly any support for AirPlay 2 at the moment.
 Only a few Sony TVs have this, such as the AG9.
-Philips is expected to come with support in 2020.
+Philips is expected to expand AirPlay 2 beyond these models in 2020.

 WebOS - LG TV Plus app

-WebOS TVs have the LG TV Plus app, which gives you all the basic functions of a remote control.
-You also select, for example, connected devices or apps.
-Via the Screen Share function you share the images from your Android or Windows device with the TV.
+TVs with webOS have the LG TV Plus app, which gives you all the basic functions of a remote control.
+You can also use it to select connected devices or apps.
+Via the Screen Share function, you can share the images from your Android or Windows device with the TV.
 You can easily display holiday videos via your smartphone or tablet.
-Do you want to stream from an iPhone or iPad to the TV, then you need a TV with AirPlay 2.
-You will currently only find AirPlay 2 on 2019 OLED or NanoCell TVs.
+If you want to stream from an iPhone or iPad to the TV, you'll need a TV with AirPlay 2.
+At the present time, AirPlay 2 is only available on 2019 OLED or NanoCell TVs.

 Tizen - SmartThings

-When you use a smart TV only to watch YouTube or Netflix videos occasionally, the ease of use is especially important.
-Thanks to the well-arranged menu and the innovative remote controls, WebOS and Tizen have a slight advantage here.
-Android is slightly less user-friendly for TVs, because this platform was originally developed for smartphones.
-These TVs do have the Chromecast and Google Assistant integration.
-This is especially useful if you want the most comprehensive speech assistant of the moment or if you have other smart devices with Google Assistant.
+When you only use a smart TV to occasionally watch YouTube or Netflix videos, ease of use is especially important.
+Thanks to the clear menu and the innovative remote controls, WebOS and Tizen have a slight advantage here.
+Android is slightly less user friendly when it comes to TVs, because the platform was originally developed for smartphones.
+These TVs do have an integrated Chromecast and Google Assistant.
+This is especially useful if you want today's most comprehensive speech assistant or if you have other smart devices with Google Assistant.